 Church History at the University of Aberdeen offers a wide range of topics and approaches focusing on the earliest years of the Christian Church through to the current day.
-The unit works together closely with other theological disciplines such as Systematic Theology, or related disciplines such as Medieval and Early Modern History.
+The unit works together closely with other theological disciplines such as Systematic Theology and Practical Theology, or related disciplines such as Medieval and Early Modern History.

 - Church History in Aberdeen

-Staff focus on Medieval and Early Modern Theology and Spirituality in the Ecclesiastical, Political, and Social Context of Western Europe (Central Europe, England and Scotland).
+Staff focus on Patristic, Medieval, Reformation and Modern Theology and Spirituality in the Ecclesiastical, Political, and Social Context of Western Europe (Central Europe, England and Scotland).
 Historical Theology is also supervised from within the Systematic Theology group.
-Expertise is offered in the areas of patristic theology, the history of Western Christian thought, Reformation theology and Protestant scholasticism, and modern Christian theology, modern Church History, Evangelicalism, Missionary History and Revivals.
+Expertise is offered in the areas of the early church, Patristics, the history of Western Christian thought, Reformation, Reformation theology and Protestant scholasticism, Methodist history and theology, modern Christian theology, modern Church History, Evangelicalism, Missionary History and Revivals.

 We are interested in hearing from students wishing to undertake postgraduate level work in Church History at the doctoral level.
 Please contact one of the supervisors below if you are thinking about applying for a PhD in their subject area.